 Each time you play this game, it will feel new.
 And, while you’ll lose some progress each time you die – and you will die a lot – the game will become even more rewarding as the complex and fluid combat becomes second nature.
 In the final release of the game, you get access to over 90 weapons, skills and abilities that will let you tailor your gameplay however you want.

 Whatever you do, don’t get discouraged if you fail.
-Get up and try again, as Dead Cells will only reward you in the end, which is why it has our vote for one of the best indie games in 2019.
+Get up and try again, as Dead Cells will only reward you in the end.

 Deliver Us the Moon

 If you often have fantasies about preventing a catastrophic world-ending event from happening, Deliver Us the Moon might be the best indie game for you.
 Released in late 2018, this apocalyptic sci-fi game will let you play the hero who saves humanity from extinction.
 In the game, you play a lone astronaut, and you’re sent on a critical rescue mission to the moon and find out what happened to Earth’s Helium 3 mining facility, Reinhold mining facility, there after it went dark.